Commonwealth Distance Learning Scholarships

 This is an external application form, managed and hosted by the Commonwealth Scholarships Commission.

 In addition to this scholarship application you must also apply to Queen Mary for admission onto the course.
+You do not need an offer letter to make your application to Commonwealth Scholarships Commission.

 Those who do not have an offer to take the course will not be considered for the scholarship.